sevyharris/MonteCoffee/README.md

 If you find MonteCoffee useful, please make a citation to:
 [M. Jørgensen and H. Grönbeck, *J. Chem.
 Phys.* **(2018)**, *149*, 114101](https://doi.org/10.1063/1.5046635)

+Therein, a description and overview of the code is presented.

 # Scientific articles using MonteCoffee
 The following papers have used MonteCoffee: